 Who we are

-Our theatre is international and outside any boxes, crossing the borders of cultures and traditions, and creating a cocktail of western pop-culture and non western influences.
+Our theatre is international and outside any boxes, crossing the borders of cultures and traditions, and creating a cocktail of western pop-culture and non-western influences.
+The work we choose always incorporate ideas related to exile.
+We like to consider our work an actual bridge that connects people to each other and that uses theatre to fix what unrootedness had broken.

 A sensorial experience